NASA Confirms Where ‘Wicked-Looking’ Piece of Space Debris Found in N.C. Came From

 NASA’s Identification

-NASA has identified the roughly 3-foot piece as part of the “trunk” or service module of a SpaceX Crew Dragon capsule, which returned four astronauts to Earth from the International Space Station on March 12.
+NASA has identified the roughly 3-foot piece as part of the “trunk” or service module of a SpaceX Crew Dragon capsule.

 Advertisement